JKcodes1/StoreManagementDatabase/README.md

-# This is a Store Management Database project that creates database in SQLite & ten allows user to manage a book store.
+# This is a Store Management Database project that creates database in SQLite.
+This project allows user to manage a book store.

 Description:
 This is a database project, where first it creates a database using Python and SQLite, and then the user can add a book, Update book details, Delete a book or find a book.